siara-cc/sqlite_blaster/README.md

 - Fast database indexing for embedded systems
 - Fast data set creation and loading for Data Science and Machine Learning

+# Python wrapper

+Sqlite blaster is also available as a Python wrapper here (https://github.com/siara-cc/sqlite_blaster_python)

 # Performance

 The performance of this repo was compared with the Sqlite official library, LMDB and RocksDB under similar conditions of CPU, RAM and NVMe disk and the results are shown below: